redhaam/jcampconverter/README.md

 - `jcamp` - String containing the JCAMP data
 - `options` - Object with options to pass to the converter
-- `useWorker` - Browser only: convert in a web worker (default: false).
-If this option is set to true, it will return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 **Options**